 But keep it to the basics.
 "Airlines only pay for 'reasonable' expenses though, so you are unlikely to get money back for purchases such as alcohol, expensive meals or extravagant hotels. "

 The US Department of Transportation says you are entitled to a refund of your ticket cost because of a cancellation or "significant delay" and you choose not to travel.

-This is the policy regardless of the reason the airlines cancels or delays the flight.
-However, what "significant delay" remains open to interpretation.
+This is the policy regardless of the reason the airline cancels or delays the flight.
+However, what constitutes a "significant delay" remains open to interpretation.